IA-Asso.fr — French Associations Registry

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves known public subsidies for an association, specifying the data source (French open data), resolution to RNA, and returned fields (yearly grants, funder, purpose, amount).
-It is specific and distinct from sibling tools.
+The description clearly states the tool retrieves public subsidies for an association, resolved to RNA from French open data.
+It specifies return fields (yearly grants, funder, purpose, amount) and distinguishes it from sibling tools that handle volunteering, general association info, or statistics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.